Free Shipping on all orders over $150

 Notes:

-Wild salmon is rich in omega-3 essential fatty acids (EFAs) and high in protein and B vitamins (particularly vitamins B6 and B12) which are essential for women in menopause.
+Wild salmon is rich in omega-3 essential fatty acids (EFAs) and high in protein and B vitamins (particularly vitamins B6 and B12) which are vital for women in menopause.

 Omega-3 assists: